tyrw/css-tricks-react-auth/README.md

 }
 ```

 It’s important to note that this payload is readable by anyone with the JWT, including your React application or a third party.
 Anyone that has the JWT can read its contents.

-However, only the authentication server can generate valid JWTs -- your React application, your application server, or a malicious third party cannot generate valid JWTs.
-So in addition to reading the JWT, your server also needs to verify the JWT as authentic by checking it against a public key.
-This allows your application server to verify incoming JWTs and reject any tokens that were not created by the authentication server or that have expired.
+However, only the authentication server can generate valid JWTs.
+Your React application, your backend server, or a malicious third party cannot generate valid JWTs, only read and verify them.

+When your backend server receives a request with a JWT, it should verify the JWT as authentic by checking it against the public key for that JWT.
+This allows your application server to verify incoming JWTs and reject any tokens that were not created by the authentication server (or that have expired).

-The flow for using a JWT in a React application looks like this:
+The flow for using a JWT in your React application looks like this:

 1. Your React app requests a JWT whenever the user wants to sign on.
 2. The authentication server generates a JWT using a private key and then sends the JWT back to your React app.
 3. Your React app stores this JWT and sends it to your application server whenever your user needs to make a request.
-4. Your application server verifies the JWT using a public key and then read the payload to determine which user is making the request.
+4. Your application server verifies the JWT using a public key and then reads the payload to determine which user is making the request.

 Each of these steps is simple to write down, but each step has its own pitfalls when you actually want to implement it and keep it secure.
 Especially over time, as new threat vectors emerge and new platforms need to be patched or supported, the security overhead can add up quickly.